 -

-Using the same medium through which harmful narratives circulate, Radio La Benevolencija is developing GAMER: an online educational game designed to prevent online radicalisation among young EU residents aged 18–35.
-The game raises awareness of the Continuum of Violence, stimulates critical thinking and encourages “active bystandership” — empowering players to recognise manipulation, resist polarisation and stand up against social fragmentation.
+Using the same medium through which harmful narratives circulate, Radio La Benevolencija developed GAMER: an intervention using a MOBA videogame and a cohort of trained Active Bystander videogamers in order to prevent online radicalisation among young EU residents aged 18–35.
+The game and the videogamers raise awareness of the Continuum of Violence, stimulate critical thinking and encourage “active bystandership” — empowering players to recognise manipulation, resist polarisation and stand up against social fragmentation.

 What distinguishes GAMER is its psychological messaging and conscious avoidance of moralistic or didactic approaches.
 Designed as an engaging MOBA-style experience, the game prioritises play and immersion, as reflected in its trailer and opening scenes.